The Pooled Employer 401(k) Plan (PEP): 5 Big Benefits for Your Small Business

-Many retirement experts are calling the Pooled Employer Plan (PEP) the most revolutionary change to retirement since the 401(k) was launched in the ‘70s.
-The PEP has the potential to be a game-changer for millions of Americans who currently don't have a way to save for retirement.
+Many retirement experts are calling the Pooled Employer Plan (PEP) the most revolutionary change to retirement since the 401(k) was launched in the 1970s.
+The PEP has the potential to be a game changer for millions of Americans who currently don't have a way to save for retirement.

+A Pooled Employer Plan is a multiple-employer plan designed to take many administrative burdens off employers' hands.
 Traditionally, businesses in multiple employer plans had to be related by industry or association (such as a trade group).
-This made it easier for them to share a single plan and not have to file separate Forms 5500 or do individual audits.
-Now, under the SECURE Act, a PEP does not require participating employers to be related, and a professional Pooled Plan Provider (P3) takes on most administrative responsibilities.
-This alleviates the burden of plan management and decreases fiduciary liability, making it more attractive to smaller businesses.
+This made it easier for them to share a single plan and not have to file separate forms or do individual audits.
+Now, under the Setting Every Community Up for Retirement Enhancement (SECURE) Act, Pooled Employer Plans do not require participating employers to be related, and a professional Pooled Plan Provider (P3) takes on most administrative responsibilities.
+This alleviates the burden of plan management and decreases liability, making it more attractive to smaller businesses.

-In a study done by the Pew Charitable Trust, smaller businesses said the biggest obstacle to offering an employee retirement plan was cost.
-By pooling assets into a single, large plan, employers can save on administrative costs and achieve economies of scale.
+In a 2017 study from the Pew Charitable Trust, smaller businesses cited cost as the biggest obstacle to offering an employee retirement plan.
+By pooling assets into a single, large plan, employers may save on administrative costs and achieve economies of scale.

 Less fiduciary risk

-Because the P3 assumes most fiduciary responsibilities, employers are not subject to the same level of liability.
+Because the pooled plan provider (P3) assumes most fiduciary responsibilities, employers are not subject to the same level of liability.
 However, to be sure the plan is problem-free, it's important to choose a P3 that will maintain professional standards such as acting in the best interests of the participants, meeting plan deadlines, and carrying out general duties.

-The Pooled Plan Provider does it all for you
+What the Pooled Plan Provider does for you

-The Pew Charitable Trust study also found that lack of administrative resources was the second biggest obstacle to offering employees a quality retirement plan.
-Many businesses don’t have the time, technology or infrastructure to carry out the duties of retirement administration.
+Many businesses don't have the time, technology, or infrastructure to carry out the duties of retirement administration.
+The Pew Charitable Trust study found that lack of administrative resources was the second biggest obstacle to offering employees a quality retirement plan.

-The PEP is a "do it for you” plan where the P3 manages administration, monitoring, and reporting.
-Employers don't have to worry about plan set-up, coordinating with vendors, filing Form 5500, employee enrollment, or any of the many complexities of 401(k) plan management.
-Although the plan is managed by the P3, employers still have control over things like defining matching levels and contribution limits, and ensuring the plan is performing to match employees' needs.
-Some employers may prefer more hands-on involvement, but for those who want a plan that practically runs itself, a PEP is ideal.
+The PEP directly addresses this challenge.
+The plan is a "do it for you" approach where the P3 manages administration, monitoring, and reporting.
+Employers don't have to worry about plan setup, coordinating with vendors, filing most forms, employee enrollment, or any of the many complexities of 401(k) plan management.
+Although the plan is managed by the P3, employers still have control over things like defining matching levels and contribution limits, and ensuring the plan is performing to meet employees' needs.
+Some employers may prefer more hands-on involvement, but for those who want a plan that can practically run itself, a PEP is ideal.

 Last but not least, the reason you're doing this in the first place — your employees.
-In the age of COVID-19, employees may need stability in uncertain times and to feel that their future is secure.
-As their employer, you can help provide them with peace of mind by making a high-quality retirement plan like the popular 401(k) more accessible and easy to afford.
+As a result of the COVID-19 pandemic, employees need stability and to feel that their future is secure.
+As their employer, you can help provide them with peace of mind by making a high-quality retirement plan such as the popular 401(k) more accessible and easy to afford.

-Look for a P3 that doesn’t forget your employees, but provides them with tools to help them manage their plan.
-This may include online auto-enrollment, or an employee portal where they can check their retirement readiness and make adjustments.
+Look for a P3 that provides your employees with tools to help them manage their plan.
+This may include online auto-enrollment, or an employee portal where they can check their retirement readiness and manage their account.